jbx-protocol/juice-docs-v2/docs/api/contracts/jbsplitsstore/read/-_getstructsfor.md

     _Internal references:_

     * [`_splitCountOf`](/api/contracts/jbsplitsstore/properties/-_splitcountof.md)
-2. Inititalize an array with length equal to the number of splits expected.
+2. Inititalize an array of [`JBSplit`](/api/data-structures/jbsplit.md) with length equal to the number of splits expected.

     ```
     // Initialize an array to be returned that has the set length.